icbi-lab/NeoFuse/README.md

 ```

-Or you can find the script freely available [here](https://icbi.i-med.ac.at/software/NeoFuse/downloads/NeoFuse-v1.1.1.zip) (depricated).
+Or you can find the script freely available [here](https://icbi.i-med.ac.at/software/NeoFuse/downloads/NeoFuse-v1.1.1.zip) (deprecated).

 Add NeoFuse to PATH: